 In the Lifetime of the Buddha

 The bride-to-be was an earlier birth of a young lady whose family honored a right royal bull at their home, a ceremony she had never seen before.
-Later she saw a hunchback and she figured he must be royal like the bull, which also had a hump on its back.
+Later, she saw a hunchback and figured he must be royal like the bull, which also had a hump on its back.
 So she gathered her valuables, put on a disguise, and eloped with him.

-News of this spread around the town and one day the Buddha heard some of his disciples discussing it.
-He told them this story so they knew it was not the first time she had fallen in love with a hunchback.
+News of this spread around the town, and one day the Buddha heard some of his disciples discussing it.
+He told them this story so they knew that it was not the first time she had fallen in love with a hunchback.